-- neurogenic neoplasm mediastinal—the most common case of posterior mediastinal tumors, they are cancerous cells of the nerves.
-According to the Cleveland Clinic Foundation, about 70 percent of these are benign (Cleveland Clinic).
+Neurogenic neoplasm mediastinal is the most common cause of posterior mediastinal tumors.
+According to the Cleveland Clinic Foundation, about 70 percent of these are benign.

 If you have a mediastinal tumor, you may not have any symptoms.
-Tumors are typically discovered during a chest X-ray performed to diagnose another health condition.
+Tumors are typically found during a chest X-ray that was ordered to diagnose another health condition.

-If symptoms develop, it is often because the tumor is pushing on surrounding organs.
+If symptoms develop, it’s often because the tumor is pushing on surrounding organs.
 Symptoms can include:

 - shortness of breath

 - swollen lymph nodes

 If you have symptoms of a mediastinal tumor, your doctor will order additional tests to confirm your diagnosis.
 These tests may include:

 - a chest X-ray